Celebrating Earth Day in New Jersey

 South Jersey Earth Day Events

-Kids and families would love to spend Earth Day enjoying New Jersey Earth Day events in Southern New Jersey.
+Kids and families would love to spend Earth Day enjoying New Jersey Earth Day activities in Southern New Jersey.
 Review our county listings for the Earth Day events closest to you.

 Atlantic County Earth Day Events

 - Egg Harbor Township NJ Earth Day Activities

 - Earth Day Festival in Egg Harbor Township at ACUA Environmental Park 2023 – One of the largest if not the largest Earth Day event in New Jersey.

 - Earth Day Toddler Time in Egg Harbor Township at Inland Family Success Center – will not happen for 2023

 - Hammonton NJ – Earth Day Project in Hammonton at Hammonton Family Success Center 2023